davidgundry/MathsForCS/_course/numerical-systems/numerical-systems-challenges-java.md

 ---
-title: Challenges (Python)
+title: Challenges (Java)
-permalink: /course/numerical-systems-challenges/
+permalink: /course/numerical-systems-challenges-java/
 ---

 We will be working on these challenges in the lab session for this topic.